The CurrCon

 that lets you customise the way the nav bar looks.

-(Internet Service Provider) such as SimpleNet,
+such as SimpleNet,

-a corner of somebody else’s website.
+somebody else’s website.

-You will need some simple (often free) tools to write and validate
+generating tool.
+You will need some simple (often free) tools to write and validate your HTML.
+You will need an FTP tool to upload your creation from your local hard

-creation from your local hard disk to the webserver.
-I use Netload
+disk to the webserver.
+I use Netload which

-which completely automates the process and FTP Voyager
+completely automates the process and FTP

-to recover when things go off the rails.
+Voyager to recover when things go off the rails.
 The coming instructions look

 intimidating.
-Admittedly they are long-winded, but they are not that difficult
+Admittedly they are long-winded, but they are not that difficult if you

-them off as you complete each step.
+you complete each step.

 Terminology